justtakingsomenotes/mynotes/linuxbible.md

 variable name itself

 ### Using Shell Variables

-$SHELL identifies the Shell you are using
+`$SHELL` identifies the Shell you are using

-$PS1 defines your Shell prompt
+`$PS1` defines your Shell prompt.
+Remember the comment on PS2 above?
+Try `echo $PS2`.
+It is there PS2 variable which defines that the prompt is a `>`

-$MAIL identifies the location of your mailbox
+`$MAIL` identifies the location of your mailbox

-set: see all variables of the current Shell.
-Better use: set | more A subset of all are environmental variables.
-They are exported to any new Shells opened from the current Shell.
-Type env or declare to see environment variables.
-Better use: env | more
+`set` see all variables of the current Shell.
+Better use: `set | more`

+A subset of all those variables are ENVIRONMENTAL VARIABLES.
+They are
+exported to any new Shells opened from the current Shell.
+Type `env` or
+`declare` to see environment variables.
+Better use: `env | more`

-List of common environment variables on pp. 86-87 Interesting $RANDOM which shows a random number between 0 and 99999 Creating and using aliases alias commands = shortcuts to any command
+A list of common environment variables is on pp. 86-87 of the Linux Bible

+Interesting: `echo $RANDOM` shows a random number between 0 and 99999

-Example: alias p='pwd ; ls -CF' will run the pwd command and then ls -CF when you type the letter p and press enter rm -i be prompted for each file removal individually type alias as a command to check all aliases that are presently set unalias can remove an alias.
-However, opening a new shell will fetch aliases from a configuration file, so unaliased aliases may be restored by that configuration file
+### Creating and using aliases

+alias commands = shortcuts to any command

+Example: `alias p='pwd ; ls -CF'` will run the `pwd` command and then `ls -CF`
+when you type the letter p and press enter

+`rm -i` be prompted for each file removal individually, always use `-i` when
+you do not yet feel confident in the Linux terminal

+type `alias` as a command to check all aliases that are presently set

+`unalias` can remove an alias.
+However, opening a new shell will fetch aliases
+from a configuration file, so unaliased aliases may be restored by that
+configuration file

-Configuring your shell
+### Configuring your shell

-p.
-88 bash configuration files:
+Check Linux Bible on p.
+88 for bash configuration files:
-/etc/profile
-/etc/bashrc
-~/.bash_profile good place to add environment variables because, once set, they are inherited by future shells ~/.bashrc good place to add aliases or user specific prompts (see p.
-90).
-It is read each time you open a new shell ~/.bash_logout source = read and execute commands from arguments provided after 'source' in the current shell environment, example: source $HOME/.bashrc
+`/etc/profile`
+`/etc/bashrc`
+`~/.bash_profile` is a  good place to add environment variables because, once
+set, they are inherited by future shells.
+Note to self: Flask environmental
+variables here?
+`~/.bashrc` a good place to add aliases or user specific prompts, see p.
+90 of
+the Linux Bible.
+This is read in each time you open a new shell.
+`~/.bash_logout`
+`source` What does the `source` command do?
+Read and execute commands from
+arguments provided after 'source' in the current shell environment, example:
+`source $HOME/.bashrc`
+Why does `source` look familiar to me?
+Because I created a virtual environment
+in all the Python tutorials I did and never understood what I'm actually doing.

-$HOME is a replacement for ~
+`$HOME` is a replacement for `~` which are both shortcuts to your home folder

-Setting your prompt
+### Setting your prompt

 This is a prompt:
-[martin@localhost ~]$
+`[martin@localhost ~]$`

-PS1 to PS4 are the relevant environment variables examples on p.
-90 echo $PS1 is isnightful e.g. add to .bashrc PS1=[\d \t \u@\h \w] don’t forget to # comment what you did PS2 is often set to >
+PS1 to PS4 are the relevant environment variables, examples on p.
+90 of the
+Linux Bible
+`echo $PS1` is insightful because you can derive what PS1 must look like in
+order to create the prompt that you want to have.
+Ever wondered how all those
+highly skilled tech tutorial youtubers can have prompts that are better than
+yours?
+They changed the PS1 variable.
+Do not ever forget to comment (octothorpe aka hashtag) out what you
+find .bashrc (as backup) and also comment what you change.
+Corey Schafer's PS1 looks probably similar to this:
+`PS1='\nIt is \e[1;36m\A\e[m. ${debian_chroot:+($debian_chroot)}\[\033[01;32m\]\u@\h\[\033[00m\] in directory:\n\[\033[01;34m\]\w\[\033[00m\] \n$ '`
+nixCraft is the source you want consult when it comes to stuff like this.

+PS2 is often set to `>`
-You get this prompt > if you type something in the command line and end it with \
+You get this prompt `>` if you type something in the command line and end it
->
-(However, seems to be a little complicated to use) Adding environment variables see changes to .bashrc in \~
+with `\`

+### Adding environment variables

+Just put them at the end and don't forget to comment (octothorpe aka hashtag).
+Check pp. 91-92 of the Linux Bible.
+This looks useful for the Flask variables.

-Getting information about commands echo $PATH shows you all the paths that contain commands help | less shows built-in commands use -- help with the command use man pages with man [command] use info pages with info [command] in case of fg there was much more info via info than via man There are 8 manual page sections:
+### Getting information about commands

+`echo $PATH` shows you all the paths that contain commands
+`help | less` shows built-in commands
+use `-- help` with the command
+use man pages with `man [command]` use info pages with `info [command]` in case of `fg` there was much more info
+via `info` than via `man`
+There are 8 manual page sections:

 1. user commands
 2. system calls (interesting for programmers)
 3. C library functions (see 2)